As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 We all have a stash of cables.
 For some reason, these seem to multiply like baby rabbits.
-If you don’t know what the cable goes to and haven’t used it in a year, you probably don’t need it.
+You probably don’t need the cable if you don’t know what it goes to and haven’t used it in a year.
 Consider a cord organizer case to wrangle your remaining cables.

 Hobbies and Projects